-I really don’t like the trend of filesystem authors to only care about filesystem integrity by default.
+Microsoft added ReFS, with the main feature being integrity checking.
+They implemented it, but just did not enable it.
 How about having seat belt for your data integrity by default and let people turn it off if they want to compromise correctness for performance?

-What I didn’t know is that ReFS integrity is not on by default.
-Only metadata integrity.
+ReFS integrity is off by default.
+Only metadata integrity is default enabled.

 It’s also not visible or changeable in the UI (which is why I assumed they’d done the right thing), which is strange to me, this being Windows.
 No, you have to drop down into Microsoft’s crappy CLI.